 |Redwood||$5-$30 (depends on grade)|

 Keep in mind that the current market can translate to higher prices.
-The rush to remodel and renovate in the pandemic has contributed to a surge in the cost of wood, with lumber prices up by more than 170 percent in the past year.
+The rush to remodel and renovate in the pandemic has contributed to a surge in the cost of wood, with lumber prices up by more than 170 percent in 2021.
+Prices continue to climb in 2022, with lumber futures trading above 1,400 per thousand board feet.

 Lighting is a worthwhile addition, both for safety and ambience.
 Deck lights can run from $8 to $30 each, according to HomeAdvisor.
 Post lighting can cost considerably more, from $30 to more than $100 per piece.